AI-and-Blockchain/S25_RideChain/README.md

 ## End-users and Expected Outcomes

 ### Drivers
-- Can register to be a driver
+- Can register to be a driver.
-- Need to submit data for background check that an oracle completes
+- Must prove their identity and background check using Zero-Knowledge Proofs (ZKPs) instead of submitting raw data to a centralized oracle.
+- The driver generates a ZK proof that verifies they meet platform requirements (e.g., clean background, valid license) without revealing personal data.
+  - The ZK Identity System verifies the proof and returns a validation result to the smart contract, confirming the driver's eligibility.
-- Can set rates for rides they see available but rider chooses driver
+- Can set rates for available ride requests, but the rider selects the driver.
-- Driver class has a score field updated by an external AI using review and ride data
+- Each driver has a score field that is updated by an external AI model based on ride quality, reviews, and historical performance.
+  - The AI model is trained using data from Kaggle’s Uber dataset to ensure fair and accurate scoring based on a large quantity of real historical data

 ### Riders
 - Can register to be a rider on the app